Ian-Hardy/emojithon/README.md

 # Em😎jithon

-This repo provides an interpreter for my own programming language, Emojithon.
+This repo provides an interpreter writing python code purely with Emojis.
 Hello world is as easy as 🦜🐣💬👋🌎💬🐓

 Please feel free to clone and write your own Emoji Code 🦜🦜🦜